aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ```

 #### 2. Create VPC resource in main template
 In the code below, note that passing parameter values to resources works the same as if using a single standalone template.
-Make sure,
+Make sure that parameter name in the main template matches parameter name in the VPC template.

-that parameter name in the main template matches parameter name in the VPC template.
+Add this code in the _Resources_ section of the main template (`main.yaml`)

 ```yaml
   VpcStack: